A Large Handcrafted Segmented Curly Maple & Padauk Wooden Vase

 This Large Padauk vase took a month to glue up and was a fun turning on my lathe.
 This is the third largest vase that I have made to date.
 The Padauk wood came from imported from Brazil.

 This is Padauk & Curly Maple segmented wooden vase is made with wood purchased from Central America.
-It has almost three hundred pieces of Padauk & Curly Maple segmented pieces glued together.
+It has four hundred sixty nine pieces of Padauk & Curly Maple segmented pieces glued together.
 This provides two benefits over turning a bowl from a solid blank.
 First, there’s less waste because the blank will already be hollow.
 Second, when turning, you’re nearly always cutting with the grain of the wood, rather than across it.
 The exception being the disk at the bottom.
 This reduces tearing, wear on the tools, and makes mounds of those shaving ribbons that are so satisfying to watch fountain off the work-piece and pile up on the floor.

 This bowl was hand crafted and turned on my wood lathe.